 The majority of housing types in the Township appear to take the form of single-family homes, though approximately 90 acres of the Township in Millburg along the western border shared with Benton Township is zoned multi-family residential.
 This is the only area within the Township that would permit multi-family and duplex dwellings by right.
 This R-2 zoning district restricts multi-family buildings to no more than 4 units per structure.

 Public/Quasi-Public:

-Bainbridge Township's parcels in this land use category primarily include cemeteries and public uses,
+Bainbridge Township's parcels in this land use category primarily include cemeteries and public uses, such as churches, schools, and parks.

 Industrial/Commercial